Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Not to be confused with the [behind-the-back whip].
-Same on 1 and 2, but on 3 and 4 you put the follower's right hand behind her lower back and grab her right hand with your right hand into a [weird scout] handshake.
+Same on 1 and 2, but on 3 and 4 you put the follower's right hand behind her lower back and grab her right hand with your right hand into a [weird handshake].
 [Watch video.](https://m.youtube.com/watch?v=fVUUG6ny4vI&pp=ygUbd2VzdCBjb2FzdCBzd2luZyB3ZWlyZCB3aGlw)

 ### Dips